 This annex describes how resource sharing (i.e. in time and frequency) for utilizing the VHF spectrum available between different VDES services and stations should be accomplished.

 A ship may be within range of multiple controlling shore stations.
-This annex describes a method for coordinating time and frequency resources between multiple controlling shore stations, particularly the use of bulletin boards and announcement signalling channels, as defined in Annexes A and C.
+This annex describes a method for coordinating time and frequency resources between multiple controlling shore stations, particularly the use of bulletin boards and announcement signalling channels, as defined in Annex C and D.

 The VDE-SAT is an effective means to extend the VDES to areas outside of coastal VHF coverage.
 However, due to the large footprint of satellite, the VDE-SAT downlink signal may interfere with VDE-TER in the coastal areas when satellite is in visibility.
 Similarly, the terrestrial ship-to-shore VDE signals can interfere with the satellite reception of VDE-SAT uplink when a VDE Satellite is in the field of view.
-The method described in this annex for resource sharing is derived based on the characteristics of VDE-TER and VDE-SAT, particularly the use of bulletin board and announcement signalling channels, as defined in Annexes A, B and C.
+The method described in this annex for resource sharing is derived based on the characteristics of VDE-TER and VDE-SAT, particularly the use of bulletin board and announcement signalling channels, as defined in Annex C and D.

-The channels 24, 84, 25, 85, 26 and 86 are allocated for VDE, with the lower leg frequencies used for ship-to-shore and the upper leg frequencies used for shore-to-ship and ship-to-ship.
-The channels 2027 (ASM 1) and 2028 (ASM 2) are allocated for ASM.
-Currently, 2 alternative frequency utilization plans for VDES are under consideration.
-They describe how resources are allocated and shared between VDE-TER, VDE-SAT and ASM.
-These 2 alternative frequency utilization plans are illustrated in Figure 57, and described further in this section.